 ABO (Always Be Optimising)

 People won’t just stumble across your podcast by chance (maybe not intentionally anyway).
-Aside from your RSS feed and socials, there are a few other tricks you do to optimise your content.
+Aside from your RSS feed and socials, there are a few other tricks you do to optimise for the perfect podcast content cocktail.

 Keywords, which is a way to maximise your search results, is a clear winner.
 It works by making your content discoverable, whether that’s on podcast directories, blog posts, or videos, optimising your keywords is vital in getting found.